 for admission to a university - 36 points.

-Each version of the examination paper consists of two parts and includes 27 tasks that differ in form and level of complexity.
+Each version of the examination paper consists of two parts and includes 27 tasks that differ in form and level of difficulty.

-Part 1 contains 26 short answer tasks.
-In the examination paper, the following types of tasks with a short answer are proposed:
+Part 1 contains 26 short answer questions.
+The examination paper offers the following types of short-answer tasks:

-tasks of an open type for recording a self-formulated correct answer;
+open-type tasks to record a self-formulated correct answer;

-tasks to choose from and write down one correct answer from the proposed list of answers.
+selection tasks and recording one correct answer from the proposed list of answers.

-Part 2 contains 1 open-ended task with a detailed answer (composition), which tests the ability to create your own statement based on the text you read.
+Part 2 contains 1 open-type task with a detailed answer (essay), testing the ability to create your own statement based on the text you read.

 UNSATISFACTORY RESULT

-If the participant disagrees with the results of the exam, he can file an appeal.
+If a participant does not agree with the results of the Unified State Exam, he can file an appeal.

-If a graduate receives a result below the minimum number of points in one of the compulsory subjects (Russian language or mathematics), then he can retake this exam in the same year on the reserve days provided for by the USE schedule.
+If a graduate receives a result below the minimum number of points in one of the compulsory subjects (Russian language or mathematics), then he can retake this exam in the same year on reserve days provided for by the Unified State Exam schedule.

-If a graduate receives an unsatisfactory result in both the Russian language and mathematics, he will be able to retake the exam only next year.
+If a graduate receives an unsatisfactory result in both the Russian language and mathematics, he will be able to retake the Unified State Exam only next year.

 If other USE participants who are not graduates of the current year receive a result below the minimum number of points, they will be able to take the USE in the subject only next year.